j-nagar/recipes-and-ratings-analysis/README.md

  frameborder="0"
  ></iframe>

-The scatter plot illustrates the distribution of saturated fat (PDV) by calories, using a filtered recipe dataset that only recipes that are 3000 calories or lower, in order to eliminate extreme outliers.
-The plot suffers from overplotting, since there are so many points are on top of one another making it hard to see the general trend.
+The scatter plot illustrates the distribution of saturated fat (PDV) by calories, using a filtered recipe dataset that only contains recipes that are 3000 calories or lower, in order to eliminate extreme outliers.
+The plot suffers from overplotting, since there are so many points on top of one another making it hard to see the general trend.

 <iframe
  src="assests/satfat-dist-by-calories.html"